kt-team/magento2-theme-thinker/README.md

 # KT-TEAM Start theme

-Magento2 starter theme with a modern development workflow
+Thinker is Magento2 starter theme with a modern development workflow

 ## TODO Features